This post is sponsored by Bonne Maman. As always, all opinions and recipes are my own.

 Add in cubes of chilled butter and vanilla.
 Use a pastry blender or that same fork to combine the mixture until it’s the texture of wet sand.
 (I prefer the pastry blender for this step since it can get the streusel topping mixture a bit finer.)

-When the streusel reaches the correct texture, pop the bowl in the refrigerator until time to bake.
+When the streusel reaches the texture of wet sand, pop the bowl in the refrigerator until time to bake.

-When the butter and sugar are light and fluffy, add the lemon zest, yogurt and eggs to the mixture.
+Add the lemon zest, yogurt and eggs to the wet ingredients.
 Blend until smooth.

-Sprinkle the dry ingredients into the wet ingredients, mixing until just combined, and then pour the batter into the prepared round cake pan.
+Sprinkle the flour mixture into the wet ingredients.
+Mix until just combined, and then pour the batter into the prepared cake pan.

 Run a butter knife through the preserves, swirling them into the batter.
 Obviously, you can do as much or as little of this as you’d like.
-I recommend trying to swirl evenly, so every bite has a little blueberry goodness.
+I recommend trying to swirl evenly, so every bite has some blueberry.

-Once baked through, remove from the oven, cool, remove from the pan and serve with your favorite breakfast beverage.
+Once baked through and a toothpick inserted in the center comes out clean, remove from the oven, cool completely, remove from the pan and serve with your favorite breakfast beverage.

 Why did you work with Bonne Maman to make this coffee cake?